How Many Life Insurance Policies Can You Have?

 Insurance companies can and do share encrypted customer data, including the existence of multiple life insurance applications, via an industry organization known as the Medical Information Bureau (MIB).

 Insurance providers rely on the MIB to ensure they’re not providing more life insurance coverage to a consumer than is necessary.
 Thus, having two or more life insurance applications under consideration by different companies could draw attention and end up in a denial of coverage based on a consumer’s intent to purchase more life insurance coverage than is necessary.
-Generally, during a life insurance interview, insurance companies will ask about other coverage an applicant already has in force or has pending.
-This double checking is to make sure a person will not be overinsured.
-The MIB also helps prevent fraud by proposed insureds because the MIB includes previous denials that could be left off of an application.
+Generally, during a life insurance interview, insurance companies will ask about other coverage an applicant already has in force or pending.
+This double-checking is to make sure a person will not be overinsured.
+The MIB also helps prevent fraud by proposed insureds because the MIB includes previous denials that could be left off an application.

-Possible increasing premiums.
-Want to keep the cost of life insurance in check?
+Possible increasing premiums: Want to keep the cost of life insurance in check?
 Premiums are generally less expensive for young, healthy people.
 Purchasing one larger policy at a relatively young age may cost less overall.

 Alternative to Having Multiple Policies

-Some examples of riders are conversion of an addition of long-term care insurance to a basic life policy or accidental death and dismemberment for someone with a particularly dangerous job or hobby.
+Some examples of riders are the conversion of an addition of long-term care insurance to a basic life policy or accidental death and dismemberment for someone with a particularly dangerous job or hobby.

 Policies may include conversion privileges, but riders can extend the amount of time the policyholder can convert.
 The cost of an insurance rider varies depending on the type of rider and the insurer.
-Each person’s insurance needs will determine which, if any, rider is necessary, and if the cost is affordable to them.
+Each person’s insurance needs will determine which, if any, rider is necessary and if the cost is affordable to them.

 Recommended: What Is Life Insurance and How Does It Work?